 This room took a bit longer to decide on but overall love how it came together.
 Here’s the list:

-Couch — Sixpenny Couch, 72″ Neva in Cotton Linen, Pacific Pearl with feather down.
+Couch — Sixpenny Couch, 72″ Neva in Cotton Linen, Color is Pacific Pearl with feather down.
 That’s a mouth full of words but all the details for the couch.
 We saw tons of ads for Sixpenny and bit the bullet as it was shippable and such a great price point.
 We love it, I wouldn’t change a single thing about this couch.
 Plus, all the covers come off and can be washed.

 Coffee table —Black Marble Drum Coffee Table.
 This purchase I still go back and forth on.
 Ultimately it has grown on me and with the white furniture, it does well.